-- Commercial Large Complex Case Arbitration
+- Large Complex Cases

 In addition, she is a member of the AAA’s Board of Directors, which is composed of professionals located throughout the United States and overseas.
-In May of 2015, she was elected to the AAA’s elite Executive Committee, which develops organizational initiatives and strategy and addresses policy matters, finances, and legal developments impacting alternative dispute resolution.

 Deborah is an experienced chair of arbitration panels whose opinions are written very clearly and thoroughly address the parties’ contentions.
 She has led or participated in panels on matters that involve a multiplicity of issues in areas that include:

 - Appellate arbitration

 In all arbitrations, Deborah listens carefully to the parties’ arguments and gives full consideration to all claims and defenses.
 She is guided by the foundational precepts of speed, economy, and justice that ensure the overall integrity of the arbitration process.

 Training & Speaking

 Deborah is highly involved in arbitrator training and regularly speaks on topics related to arbitrations and alternative dispute resolution.